iBridges-for-iRODS/iBridges/README.md

   - default: Upload performance is depending on network speed and performance of the iRODS python API: https://github.com/chStaiger/irods-performances
   - 4GB from home network through python API takes about 30 minutes.

-### Elabjournal
+### eLabJournal

-- Data Upload to Elabjournal works in an own thread.
+- Data Upload to eLabJournal works in an own thread.
 Hence, you can continue working in other Tabs of the application.
-- The laoding of Projects and Experiments takes quite long and depends on the performance of the Elabjournal server and the Elabjournal python library.
+- The loading of Projects and Experiments takes quite long and depends on the performance of the eLabJournal server and the eLabJournal python library.
-- After clicking 'Upload' the application also waits for some response of the Elabjournal and seems to 'hang'.
+- After clicking 'Upload' the application also waits for some response of the eLabJournal and seems to 'hang'.
 - Before data is uploaded, there is a check whether data fits on th iRODS resource.
-- Small hickup after Data upload to Elabjournal finished.
+- Small hickup after Data upload to eLabJournal finished.
 The stopping and cleaning up of the thread is done in the main application and affects all Tabs for a short moment.

 ## Delete function